flybywiresim/docs/docs/fbw-a32nx/feature-guides/fuel-and-weight.md

 ## Zero Fuel Weight Center of Gravity

-The auto population of ZFW and ZFWCG on the INIT B page (once the aircraft and associated payload is loaded into the simulator) should match your simBrief OFP.
+The A32NX will auto calculate the ZFW and ZFWCG on the INIT B page (once the aircraft and associated payload is loaded into the simulator) based on the payload in each loading station.

 - See our [Weights and Balance](simbrief.md#weights-and-balance) section in the simBrief integration feature guide.
 - You can read about INIT B configuration [here](../../pilots-corner/beginner-guide/preparing-mcdu.md#init-b).